LGBTQ Youth: A Guide for Foster Parents, Counselors, and Social Workers

 LGBTQ allies are people who support the LGBTQ community in any capacity, whether that’s donating to pro-LGBTQ organizations, advocating for anti-discrimination legislation, or just being there and being supportive to the LGBTQ community in your own life.

-The role of allies is primarily to listen to the needs of the LGBTQ community,and to to their best help satisfy those needs.
+The role of allies is primarily to listen to the needs of the LGBTQ community, and to do their best to help satisfy those needs.
 It is not to talk down to LGBTQ youth or make decisions for them.

 Some people, such as foster parents, school counselors, and social workers, may be specially situated to be powerful allies to LGBTQ youth.
 If you are one of these people, then it’s important to understand how you can help young people who fall under the LGBTQ umbrella.